Machiaveli/node_persistence_prac/README.md

 # node_persistence_prac

-Expects an AWS credentials file with specified user profile to exist.
+Expects an AWS credentials file with the specified user profile to exist